dortania/OpenCore-Install-Guide/extras/ventura.md

 :::

 For those on architectures no longer supported by Ventura:

 * All desktops with dGPUs should use iMac18,2, MacPro7,1 or iMacPro1,1.
 Unsupported GPUs still require OCLP, while supported GPUs do not.
 * All desktops with unsupported iGPUs should use iMac18,1.
-* All unsupported laptops (Ivy Bridge, Haswell, Broadwell, Skylake) should use MacBookPro14,1.
+* All unsupported laptops (Haswell, Broadwell, Skylake) should use MacBookPro14,1.
-* Ivy Bridge desktops and laptops can no longer install Ventura without swapping cryptex files with ones used by Rosetta 2, as the hardware lacks AVX2.
-This includes Ivy Bridge-EPs found in the MacPro6,1.

 ### Supported hardware